MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing-powerapps.md

 # Use invoice processing in Power Apps

-Currently, there is no invoice processing control available for canvas apps in Power Apps.
+Currently, there's no invoice processing control available for canvas apps in Power Apps.
 But you can create an app that calls a Power Automate flow that uses the invoice processing prebuilt AI model, and then return the results back to your app.
 The following example shows how to do this:

 ## Build your flow

 1. Sign in to [Power Automate](https://flow.microsoft.com).

-1. Make sure you are in the same Power Platform environment where you will have your canvas app.
+1. Make sure you are in the same Power Platform environment where you'll have your canvas app.
 Check the environment on the top right of the page.

 1. Select **My flows** in the left-side navigation pane.